<- 1e6

 The root-mean-square error is the square-root of the mean-square error, \[\operatorname{RMSE}\big(\widehat\theta\big) = \sqrt{\operatorname{MSE}(\widehat\theta)} = \sqrt{\mathbb E (\widehat\theta - \theta)^2} . \]

 Usually, the main goal of estimation is to get the mean-square error of an estimate as small as possible.
 This is because the MSE measures by what distance we are missing on average.
-It can be more convenient to discuss the root-mean-square error, as that has the same units as the parameter being measured.
-(If \(\theta\) and \(\widehat{\theta}\) are in metres, say, then the MSE is in metres-squared, whereas the RMSE error is in metres again.)
+It can be easier to interpret what the root-mean-square error means, as the RMSE has the same units as the parameter being measured: if \(\theta\) and \(\widehat{\theta}\) are in metres, say, then the MSE is in metres-squared, whereas the RMSE error is in metres again.
+If you minimise the MSE you also minimise the RMSE and vice versa.

-It’s nice to have an unbiased estimator – that is, one with bias 0.
+It’s nice to have an “unbiased” estimator – that is, one with bias 0.
 This is because bias measures any systematic error in a particular direction.
 However, unbiasedness by itself is not enough for an estimate to be good – we need low variance too.
 (Remember the old joke about the statistician who misses his first shot ten yards to the left, misses his second shot ten yards to the right, then claims to have “hit the target on average.”)

 (Remember also that “bias” is simply the word statisticians use for \(\mathbb E(\widehat\theta - \theta)\); we don’t mean “bias” in the derogatory way it is sometimes used in political arguments, for example.)